amyasnikov/validity/docs/entities/serializers.md

 * At the same time, MikroTik configuration has the same structure as JSON may have.
 So, it's very easy to translate it using simple Python tools.

 !!! warning
-    Parser works only if the configuration structure strictly follows the one in `/export` command (or in .rsc file).
+    Parser works only if the configuration structure strictly follows the `/export` command format.

     Things like `/ip address add address=1.2.3.4/24` won't be parsed